|Journey time||From 2h 3m|

 Want to know more about the journey from Liverpool to London by train?
 Look no further!

 The train from Liverpool to London usually takes around 3h 10m but can take just 2h 3m on the fastest services, with around 58 trains running on this popular route every day.
 Once you're on board, you can sit back and relax, as you won’t need to make any changes along the way.

-All Avanti West Coast trains come with free WiFi, power sockets, and luggage racks, as well as a bar carriage where you can buy snacks and drinks throughout your journey.
-Want to travel in style?
-Upgrade to First Class, and you’ll enjoy an at-seat dining service, with plenty of mouth-watering options to choose from.
+You'll be travelling with Avanti West Coast on this route.
+All Avanti trains come with free WiFi, power sockets, and luggage racks, as well as a bar carriage where you can buy snacks and drinks throughout your journey.

 The fastest journey time by train from Liverpool to London is 2 hours and 3 minutes.